Craiova: Economy

-In the inter-war period, the city, situated in an eminently agricultural area, was considered to be industrialising too slowly in comparison with other urban areas of Romania.

 In 1939, there were only 7 industrial units with over 100 workers in Craiova: the "Oltenia" clothing factory, the "Scrisul Românesc" ("The Romanian Writing") publishing house, the "Concordia" macaroni factory, the "Barbu Druga" bread and macaroni factory, the "Semănătoarea" factory and the "Traiul" bread factory.

 The only branch of industry at the same level of development as other centers of the country was graphic art.
 The two printing houses "Ramuri" and "Scrisul Românesc" were well-known all over Romania and abroad.

 Starting in the 1960s the city became a powerful industrial center; it developed industry in machinery, tools, aircraft, chemicals, food, light industry, construction materials, electronics, extraction, and energy.
 The Romanian Revolution of 1989 led to important changes in the economy, with the introduction of a free market and decentralization of the management of all national economic sectors.

 In industry, an overall drop in production capacity was noted, caused by an inability to anticipate the impact of change and the economic shocks that followed the change of system.
 Nevertheless, industry continues to represent the largest sector of the city's economy (70%).

 Politics

-The Craiova Municipal Council, chosen at the 2020 local election, is made up of 27 councillors, with the following party composition:
+The Craiova Municipal Council, chosen at the 2020 local election, consisted of 27 councillors, with the following party composition: